Bilby Tracks program details

 Please read the information below.
-Registration and payment will open for the November program soon.
-All who have expressed interest will be advised.
+Registration and payment is closed for the November program.
+Only those who have already paid for this trip may attend.

 If you are keen to receive updates on '2018 Bilby Tracks' trips, please join our bilby tracks mailing list HERE

-If you have questions or wish to express interest in the November program, contact Colleen directly at firstname.lastname@example.org.
+If you have questions, contact Colleen directly at firstname.lastname@example.org.

 A detailed list of what to bring list will be provided once you have registered for the trip